fzhu0628/Adaptive-Worker-Grouping-for-Communication-Efficient-and-Straggler-Tolerant-Distributed-SGD/README.md

 - This repository showcases my first published paper titled *Adaptive Worker Grouping for Communication-Efficient and Straggler-Tolerant Distributed SGD*.
 - The paper was presented at the **IEEE International Symposium on Information Theory (ISIT)** in 2022.

-### About the Paper
+- **About the paper**

   - We propose a novel algorithm, ***G-CADA***, designed to enhance both time and communication efficiencies in distributed learning systems.
   - Building upon the widely recognized CADA algorithm, which aggregates gradients from workers lazily to improve communication efficiency, G-CADA introduces adaptive worker grouping.
 Specifically:
     - Workers are partitioned into groups dynamically at each iteration, and each group is assigned the same dataset shard.
     - By utilizing additional storage at the workers, the server interacts with only the fastest worker in each group, significantly improving robustness against stragglers.
   - Numerical simulations demonstrate substantial gains in both time and communication efficiency.

 ## Key Concepts of G-CADA